Huskie Stadium: 2014 plans for renovation

 In the announcement of the planned renovations, athletic director Sean Frazier commented, “We always want more seats, but we also people to fill those seats"..."We want something very intimate.
 We have a great, great facility right now.
 What we want to do is build off of that.
 When that thing is full nobody wants to play in Huskie Stadium.
 It is definitely a difference-maker when you’re out there.”

 The renovations will be part of a $138 million overhaul to NIU's athletic facilities.
 As part of this overhaul, Ralph McKinzie Field, located just west of Huskie Stadium, will be replaced by a new artificial-turf baseball stadium to be built northeast of the Convocation Center and south of the Outdoor Recreation Sports Complex.
 A tennis facility featuring four indoor courts and locker rooms will be built to the west of the Chessick Practice Center and house NIU's tennis teams.
 An 'Olympic sports facility' containing practice areas for golf, gymnastics, and wrestling, as well as locker rooms for multiple sports, will be built to the west of the tennis facility.
 The wrestling and gymnastics practice areas will replace those currently housed within Huskie Stadium.
 The Convocation Center will have a ring built behind the seating area to connect the lobbies on the north and south sides, allowing fans to walk from one side of the venue to the other using the concourse.
 Mary M. Bell Field will see an increase from 650 seats to 1,000 seats, and will also be given new restrooms, concessions, and locker rooms.

+As of 2026, the stadium renovations have yet to take place.